wpilibsuite/allwpilib/telemetry/doc/cpp.md

 ## C++ Migration from WPILib 2026

-For values that were only displayed with `frc::SmartDashboard::Put*()`, use `wpi::telemetry::Telemetry`.
+For values that were only displayed with `frc::SmartDashboard::Put*()`, use `wpi::telemetry::Log()` or a `wpi::telemetry::TelemetryTable`.
 For values that were displayed and then read back with `frc::SmartDashboard::Get*()` so the dashboard could change robot behavior, use `wpi::tunable::Tunable` instead.

 ### SmartDashboard Output to Telemetry